Working to Preserve and Maintain Trails

 The CCMR has adopted the following trails:

-1. The motorized CDT from Old Monarch Pass to HWY 50.
+1. The motorized Continental Divide Trail (CDT) from Old Monarch Pass to HWY 50

 Additional Typical Projects On Central Colorado Trails